 Elevation: 10,060 ft

-Climbing and access information for Copperhead Peak is found on page 320.
-The additional route information found below was provided by Livingston Douglas and Judi Steciak and offers two takes on the southwest ridge route.
+Climbing and access information for Copperhead Peak is on Page 320 of the book.
+The additional route information found below was provided by Livingston Douglas and Judi Steciak and offers two takes on the Southwest Ridge route.
 Updated August 2019

 Copperhead Peak is one of the big peaks northeast of Salmon, Idaho.
 This country is not often visited by climbers.
-Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with a lot of vertical relief.
-USGS Topo: Homer Youngs Peak
+Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with lots of prominence.
+USGS Homer Youngs Peak

 This shot of Copperhead Peak was taken by the late Michael Darcy.
 Michael, an accomplished Montana peakbagger, spent a lot of climbing time in the Beaverheads and readily provided his knowledge to interested climbers.
 He was known to, and friends with, many Idaho mountaineers.
-His untimely death on Gooseberry Peak in 2012 shocked and saddened our climbing community.
+His untimely death on Mount Darcy (formerly Gooseberry Peak) in 2012 shocked and saddened our climbing community.

 South Couloir to Southwest Ridge, Class 3+/4